OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-expanding-card/README.md

 # 🐞 CSS Challenge:  Animated Expanding Card

-This challenge involves creating an interactive card that expands to reveal more content when hovered over.
-We'll use CSS3 transitions and transforms to achieve the animation.
-No JavaScript is required.
+This challenge focuses on creating a visually appealing card that expands smoothly when hovered over, showcasing the power of CSS transitions and transforms.
+We'll be using pure CSS3 for this, avoiding JavaScript for a cleaner, more performant solution.

-## Description of the Styling
+**Description of the Styling:**

-The card will start in a compact state, displaying only a title and a brief description.
-On hover, the card will smoothly expand horizontally to reveal additional content (in this example, some placeholder text).
-The expansion will be accompanied by a subtle fade-in effect for the additional content.
-The styling will be clean and modern.
+The card will initially be compact, displaying a title and a brief description.
+On hover, the card will expand horizontally, revealing more content (a longer description and an image, for example).
+The expansion will be animated smoothly using CSS transitions, creating a user-friendly and engaging experience.
+The overall style will aim for a clean, modern aesthetic.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>